 Generally, there are scholarships for B.Sc. and M.Sc. students, doctoral/PhD candidates and students working on their thesis (B.Sc., M.Sc.).
 However, not all foundations support all kinds of students and the monthly scholarship amounts may vary between € 100 and € 1,000 (on average: € 300 - 600).
 There are some foundations only offering support programmes without financial support.

 Most foundations demand excellent or above-average scores (better than the German grade 2).
 Honorary/social commitment of the applicant is also very important.
-Sometimes it is to verify that the student cannot finish their studies without financial support.
+Sometimes it is to verify that the student would not be able to continue/finish their studies without financial support.

 Documents for an application (usually required in German!):